babakbandpey/pipeline/README.md

 # Chatbot and Web Retrieval Pipeline

 ### Latest Updates
-- Importing the classes should happen from src inside the project directory
+- Importing the classes should happen from pipeline inside the project directory
 - Outside of the project directory the imports can happen by importing from the pipeline package

 - The `OPENAI_API_KEY` is now imported from the `src` package